PhillipDaum/bootstrap-boilerplate/readme.md

 # bootstrap-boilerplate

+## This is a template for building other websites for my Bitwise class.
 ## I will be making some cool websites with this
 ### I imagine that this will be updated more and more as I go along, so stay posted!